khaaali/planner-app/README.md

 ### Known issues

 - Datepicker tends to fail, when alert() in DOM is triggered, needs a page refersh
-- Datepicker libirary CSS class conflicts with bootstrap, quick fix in /rsuite/dist/styles/resuite-default.css .fade.in {
+- Datepicker libirary CSS class conflicts with bootstrap, quick fix in line 187 /rsuite/dist/styles/resuite-default.css
+  .fade.in {
   opacity: 1 !important;
   pointer-events: unset;